Kudzu Control

 Kudzu Control: How To Get Rid of Kudzu

-The Kudzu vine is a rapidly rising weed problem in the southeastern United States and is frustrating to manage due to how quickly it spreads and how difficult it is to totally eradicate.
-Kudzu is a persistent weed that can grow up to 100 feet or more if there is no intervention.
+Kudzu vines are a rapidly rising weed problem in the southeastern United States.
+It is frustrating to manage because it spreads quickly and is difficult to eradicate totally.
+Kudzu is a persistent weed that can grow up to 100 feet or more without intervention.

-Kudzu was brought over to the U.S. from Japan as far back as the 1800s in order to help with erosion control.
+Kudzu was brought to the U.S. from Japan in the 1800s to help with erosion control.
 The government paid farmers to grow this plant and help improve agriculture since it was known to be a fast-growing ground cover and good foraging crop.
-However, it becomes a regrettable mistake as the vine would grow well beyond where it was intended to grow and would overtake lands and virtually anything that gets in its way, whether they are vehicles or houses.
+However, it becomes a regrettable mistake as the vine would grow well beyond where it was intended to grow and overtake lands and virtually anything that gets in its way, whether vehicles or houses.

-If you are dealing with Kudzu on your property and want to get rid of it, our DIY Kudzu treatment guide below will show you, step-by-step, how to eliminate this invasive vine using our professional-grade control products.
+If you have kudzu on your property and want to get rid of it, our DIY kudzu treatment guide below will show you how to eliminate this invasive vine using our professional-grade control products.

 Identification

-Kudzu is a perennial vine hailing from the pea family.
-They have alternate and compound leaves, with three wide leaflets with hairy margins.
-The Kudzu vine can grow up to 12 feet in a day and is not slowed down by poor conditions.
-The vines can grow up and over almost any structure and literally covers objects with its fast-growing vegetation.
+• Kudzu is a perennial vine from the pea family.
+Its leaves are alternate and compound, with three wide leaflets with hairy margins.
+The kudzu vine can grow up to 12 feet in a day and is not slowed down by poor conditions.
+It can grow up and over almost any structure and literally covers objects with its fast-growing vegetation.

-What helps Kudzu to thrive is its root system that forms very deep in the soil.
+• Kudzu thrives because of its root system, which forms very deep in the soil.
 These roots are hard to dig out completely.
-When you attempt to hand-pull or dig out these roots, any pieces that are left behind will eventually resprout and regenerate.
+When you attempt to hand-pull or dig out these roots, any pieces left behind will eventually resprout and regenerate.

-Use our description and image above to help you to identify Kudzu on your property.
-If you are not totally sure, contact us and we will properly ID the plant for you and our lawn care experts will offer product recommendations for your problem weed.
+Use our description and image above to help you identify kudzu on your property.
+If you are not totally sure, contact us, and we will properly identify the plant for you.
+Our lawn care experts will also offer product recommendations for your problem weed.

 Inspection